Wintermute0110/Wintermute0110.github.io/LKESG/Gamepad-configuration.md

 [Go to main page](../)

-## Gamepad configuration
+Nowadays most gamepads will work out of the box with Linux but ocasionally your may run into trouble.
+Here I will give you some examples about how to test your gamepads and how to connect/associate Bluetooth gamepads.

+More specific details about gamepad configuration are given in the Kodi, EmulationStation, Retroarch and MAME sections.

-### Logitech F710
+## Logitech F710

 The wireless joystick I have is a Logitech F710.
-More info and documentation on http://gaming.logitech.com/en-us/product/f710-wireless-gamepad
+More info and documentation [here](http://gaming.logitech.com/en-us/product/f710-wireless-gamepad)

 This is the output of `dmesg` just after the joystick is plugged in